RoseAndres/weather_or_not/README.md

   * The easiest way to get started with this is to install is via [homebrew](https://brew.sh/), using the following command: `brew install redis`

 ## CONFIG
+* Rename the `example.env` file in the root directory to `.env`.
-* Set the environment variable `REDIS_URL` to the url of your redis store (`redis://localhost:6379/0` by default, if you installed via Homebrew and are running it locally)
+* Change the value of `REDIS_URL` to the url of your redis store (`redis://localhost:6379/0` by default, if you installed via Homebrew and are running it locally)

 ## CREDENTIALS
 Request the `master.key` file from another team member to enable your instance of the app's encrypted credentials.
 You will not be able to use them without that file.